-The season of 2017/2018 was an exceptionally stellar season with the idyllically mild climate facilitating excellent hiking, sightseeing and wildlife watching on all our small group overland, land and cruise tours.
+The past few seasons have been exceptional with the idyllically mild climate facilitating excellent hiking, sightseeing and wildlife watching on all our small group overland, land and cruise tours.
 Temperatures were well above average this year between November and April, with only a couple of below-average days recorded each month during the tourist season in Patagonia.

 With gorgeous daytime temps in the low to mid-20s C, guests on all our active Patagonia tours took full advantage of the array of hiking options in the region and immensely enjoyed driving to and visiting the best national parks.
 Yes, Patagonia may well be renowned for being a harsh and inhospitable place but let us tell you, on a gloriously sunny summer day, you’ll be hard-pressed to find a more magnificent destination to explore.

 Interestingly enough, our longer Patagonia tours seemed to garner the most attention with the highest number of guests opting for more immersive experiences rather than quick visits.
-Our best sellers this last season have been our 27-day Wild Patagonia and our 13-day Southern Explorer although there was also considerable interest in adding one of our shorter tours (like our Essential Patagonia, Fjords of Tierra del Fuego and Pure Patagonia tours) to expedition cruises to Antarctica.
+Our best sellers this last season have been our 27-day Wild Patagonia and our 13-day Southern Explorer although there was also considerable interest in adding one of our shorter tours to expedition cruises to Antarctica.
 Not all that surprising considering the time and expense of reaching this remote region of the world in the first place.

 Ask anyone who’s travelled extensively through Patagonia and they’ll be hard-pressed to pick just a couple of favourites.
 With so many awe-inspiring landscapes to admire and so many unique experiences, picking favourites is hard work.
 Nevertheless, a few crowd favourites set themselves apart from the pack.

 Click HERE to see our Chilean Patagonia Tours

 Hiking in Torres del Paine